Shilluk Kingdom: Geography and people

-The kingdom was located along a strip of land along the western and eastern bank of White Nile and sobat river, from Lake No to about 12° north latitude.
-The Shilluk people are closely related to the commoner South Sudanese ethnic groups, the Nuer and Dinka (their neighbors to the south and east, respectively).
+The kingdom was located along a strip of land along the western and eastern bank of the White Nile and Sobat River, from Lake No to about 12° north latitude.
+The Shilluk people are closely related to the more numerous South Sudanese ethnic groups, the Nuer and Dinka (their neighbors to the south and east, respectively).
 Their language is related to that of the Anuak people near the rivers Baro and Pibor.

 The English name for the Shilluk language derives from the Arabic version of the Shilluk self-designation: Cøllø, or Chollo.
 This (and a belief by many Shilluk) suggests a common origin with the Acholi, another ethnic group living on the Ugandan-South Sudanese and Luo in Tanzania, Kenya, DRC, Chad, CAR and Ethiopia (Anuak) borders.

 Like most Nilotic peoples of South Sudan (such as the Nuer and Dinka), the Shilluk practiced subsistence semi-nomadic cattle breeding and some grain farming.
 Their social system was egalitarian, and the cattle herds had great symbolic value.
 The lifestyle of the modern Shilluk is similar, except that their herds are smaller.
-They were sedentary, because the land along the White Nile is more fertile than elsewhere in the region.
-Their cultivation of durra, a variety of sorghum (millet), made them a relatively prosperous agricultural people except during prolonged droughts.
-Today's Shilluk population was estimated at 1.7 million in 2005; during the nineteenth century they were estimated at 200,000, living in hundreds of villages.
+The Shilluk were capable of being sedentary, because the land along the White Nile was more fertile than elsewhere in the region.
+Their cultivation of durra, a variety of sorghum, made them a relatively prosperous agricultural people except during prolonged droughts.
+In 2005 Shilluk population was estimated at 1.7 million; during the nineteenth century they were estimated at 200,000, living in hundreds of villages.
 The kingdom was divided into two provinces: Gher (Gärø) in the north and Luak (Lwagø) in the south.
 These, in turn, were divided into zones.

 History

-Origins and migration
+Origins

 According to Shilluk legends, the kingdom was founded in 1490.
 Its legendary first ruler ("Reth") was the hero known as Nyikang who claimed to be half-crocodile and possessed power over the rain.
 Nyikang was the son of a king, Okwa, who ruled a country located "far south near a large lake".
 This may be Lake Albert, where the Acholi live.
 After Okwa's death, Nyikang went to war with his brother Duwadh, the legitimate successor to the throne.
 Facing defeat, Nyikang left his homeland with his retinue and migrated northeast to Wau (near the Bahr el Ghazal, "river of gazelles" in Arabic).
 Here (known by the Shilluk as the Pothe Thuro) Nyikang married the daughter of Dimo, the local magician.
 After a conflict with Dimo Nyikang migrated north (crossing the Bahr el Ghazal) to Acietagwok (a Shilluk village about 30 km west of the village of Tonga) around 1550.
 Nyikang then traveled to Nyilual, an uninhabited region west of the present town of Malakal.
 In the end, legends claim that Nyikang vanished in a whirlwind in the middle of a battle.